jesselpalmer/node-emojify/README.md

   Output should be `node is 👍`

+  If the emoji isn't supported the text will simply be ignored and not be transformed.
 The supported emojis can be found at https://github.com/jesselpalmer/node-emojify/blob/master/emojis.js.

 ## Tests

   `npm test`